-- A. Drainage area less than two acres and preferably less than one acre. - B. Seasonal high water table separated by structural means from hydraulic contribution of the surrounding water table. - C. Soils stormwater must pass through at least 2 inches of top soil, an appropriate depth of planting soil, and 24 inches of filter media with a carbon source (BAM) before entering the perforated underdrain discharge pipe. - D. Discharge the biofiltration system must be able to discharge into an appropriate conveyance system such as a storm sewer with adequate capacity.
+- A. Contributing watershed area less than two-acres and preferably less than one-acre. - B. Seasonal high water table separated by structural means from hydraulic contribution of the surrounding water table.

+- C. Soils stormwater must pass through at least two inches of top soil, an appropriate depth of planting soil, and a minimum of 12 inches of filter media with a carbon source (BAM) before entering the perforated underdrain discharge pipe. - D. Discharge the biofiltration system must be able to discharge into an appropriate conveyance system such as a storm sewer with adequate capacity.

-6.12.4.
+4.12.4.
 Design Considerations and Requirements